beniaminogreen/cragg/README.md

--   Recommends critical values for the Cragg-Donald Statistic based on the largest allowable bias relative to regular OLS or the maximum allowable size distortion of the Wald test.
+-   Recommends critical values for the Cragg-Donald Statistic based on the largest allowable bias relative to regular OLS or the maximum allowable size distortion of the Wald test statistic.

 ## Installation